 Cedar Plank Salmon with Mango Salsa is a simple salmon dish elevated by a sweet and spicy rub and the subtle smoky flavor from a cedar plank.
 Topped with a fresh and bright mango salsa, this salmon is perfect for a warm summer night.

 This recipe is pretty simple, it just calls for a little thinking ahead.
-If you can do the prep in the morning by rubbing the salmon and soaking your cedar planks, by the time you get home you’re set for a super quick and easy weeknight dinner.
+If you can do the prep in the morning by rubbing the salmon and soaking your cedar planks, by the time you get home in the evening you’re set for a super quick and easy weeknight dinner.
 You can grab cedar planks at most grocery stores or online HERE.